zhouhoujun/type-mvc/README.md

 MvcApplication.run(MvcApi);

-//4. use bootstrap module to boot application by main.
+//4. use module static main to boot application by main.
 @MvcModule({
     imports: [
         ModelModule, // your orm module adapter